 On March 16, 2022, the Pre-MPO Steering Committee recommended to the Pre-MPO Policy Board that MVP for Transportation (MVP) be formed as an independent 501(c)3 non-profit organization.
 On March 16th, 2022, the Pre-MPO Policy Board approved the decision to establish MVP as an independent non-profit.
 Several considerations informed the decision to establish MVP as an independent non-profit organization including greater autonomy to conduct a continuing, comprehensive, and cooperative (3C’s) transportation planning process for the Mat-Su region (as required by 49 U.S. Code § 5303 - Metropolitan transportation planning), the ability to apply for a wider range of grant funding opportunities as a 501(c)3 non-profit, and ensuring local control of transportation planning activities to best respond to local needs.
 After final approval by the Governor, MVP will be led by the official Policy Board, comprised of elected and appointed representatives from local government agencies including the Mat-Su Borough, cities of Wasilla and Palmer, tribal governments Knik Tribe and Chickaloon Village Traditional Council, as well as one State of Alaska DOT&PF seat.

 Once the MPO is designated by the Governor, the MPO will plan for the implementation of transportation capital improvement projects through the TIP.
 MVP for Transportation is expected to receive about $10 million of federal funds annually for these projects.
 The Alaska DOT&PF maintains a population-based formula to determine how these federal transportation funds are equitably disbursed to existing Alaskan MPOs (FAST Planning in Fairbanks and AMATs in Anchorage).
-DOT&PF is currently in the process of updating its formula to account for the establishment of MVP for Transportation in the Mat-Su Valley.
+DOT&PF had updated its formula to account for the establishment of MVP for Transportation in the Mat-Su Valley.

 Metropolitan Planning Area Boundary Development

-The MPO Boundary, known as the Metropolitan Planning Area (MPA) is currently being developed.
-To learn more about the boundary development process and how to get involved, visit the Boundary Development Process page.
-The MPA boundary will include at least the urbanized area as defined by the U.S. Census Bureau in the 2020 decennial census and also the contiguous area expected to become urbanized within a 20-year forecast period (23 CFR 450.312).
+The MPO Boundary, known as the Metropolitan Planning Area (MPA) has been completed and was approved September 19, 2023 by the Pre-MPO Policy Board.
+The MPA boundary includes the urbanized area as defined by the U.S. Census Bureau in the 2020 decennial census and also the contiguous area expected to become urbanized within a 20-year forecast period (23 CFR 450.312).
 The MPA is the area in which the MPO operates and is able to disburse its federal transportation planning and capital funds.